Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/README.md

 ## Background

 ## Business Question
+How should Baltimore City allocate resources to improve kindergarten readiness for its public schools?

 ## Data Question - Open Data

 ## Data Question - Analysis
 This analysis uses Microsoft Excel to answer the following questions:
+- How prepared are kindergarten students who enter Baltimore City Public Schools in math, language and literacy, physical development, and social foundations?
+How do results differ from students who are economically disadvantaged, non-native English speakers, and have different types of prior care?
+- How can we group Baltimore City Schools based on the readiness of their kindergarten students?

 ## Data Answer